-The goals of this Agreement are to develop, commission, and deploy hydrogen refueling stations using a grant funding up to \$23,073,184, subject to future appropriations and Clean Transportation Program Investment Plan funding allocations and CEC's approval of subsequent batches of stations.
-This project will expand California's network of early commercial hydrogen refueling stations and advance technology for future fueling agreements with medium and heavy-duty fleets, such as commercial vehicles and transit buses.
-This project will also work to move the needle on problems identified in the problem statement.
-CEC is currently providing \$1,919,597 towards this goal.
+The goal of this Agreement is to develop hydrogen refueling stations using a grant funding amount up to \$52,076,370, subject to future appropriations and Clean Transportation Program Investment Plan funding allocations and CEC's approval of subsequent batches of stations, to support the roll out of FCEVs.
+CEC is currently providing \$20,540,000 towards this goal.

-Objective of the Agreement:
+Objectives of the Agreement: